canbax/davraz/README.md

 3. Run `npm i` and run `npm run ng s` to run angular in development mode.
 4. Open http://localhost:4200 if everything is OK, `Data>Sample Data` should bring some data from your Tiger Graph Database.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.
+## YAAAY!
+This project got a 1st Place Reward in [TigerGraph 2020 Graphathon](https://devpost.com/software/graphex)

 ## todo (or might todo)